Post-harvest losses (vegetables): Causes of loss after harvest

-Fruits and vegetables are living parts of plant and contain 65 to 95 percent water.
+Fruits and vegetables are living parts of a plant and contain 65 to 95 percent water.
 When food and water reserves are exhausted, produce dies and decays.
 Anything that increases the rate at which a product's food and water reserves are used up increases the likelihood of losses.
 Increase in normal physiological changes can be caused by high temperature, low atmospheric humidity and physical injury.
 Such injury often results from careless handling, causing internal bruising, splitting and skin breaks, thus rapidly increasing water loss.

 Respiration is a continuing process in a plant and cannot be stopped without damage to the growing plant or harvested produce.
 It uses stored starch or sugar and stops when reserves of these are exhausted, leading to ageing.
 Respiration depends on a good air supply.
 When the air supply is restricted fermentation instead of respiration can occur.
 Poor ventilation of produce also leads to the accumulation of carbon dioxide.
 When the concentration of carbon dioxide increases it will quickly ruin produce.

 Fresh produce continues to lose water after harvest.
 Water loss causes shrinkage and loss of weight.
 The rate at which water is lost varies according to the product.
 Leafy vegetables lose water quickly because they have a thin skin with many pores.
 Potatoes, on the other hand, have a thick skin with few pores.
 But whatever the product, to extend shelf or storage life the rate of water loss must be minimal.
 The most significant factor is the ratio of the surface area of the fruit or vegetable to its volume.
 The greater the ratio the more rapid will be the loss of water.
 The rate of loss is related to the difference between the water vapour pressure inside the produce and in the air.
 Produce must therefore be kept in a moist atmosphere.